What is a response?

 The factsheets are online available at: http://wiki.reformrivers.eu/index.php/Category:Measures

 Natural Water Retention Measures (NWRM) are multi-functional measures that aim to protect and manage water resources and address water-related challenges by restoring or maintaining ecosystems as well as natural features and characteristics of water bodies using natural means and processes.
-Their main focus is to enhance, as well as preserve, the water retention capacity of aquifers, soil, and ecosystems with a view to improving their status.
-To share experience an online platform has been created holding a catalogue of NWRM, case studies and guidance on implementing NWRM.
+The main focus of NWRMs is to enhance, as well as preserve, the water retention capacity of aquifers, soil, and ecosystems with a view to improving their status.
+To share information, an online platform has been created, holding a catalogue of NWRM, case studies and guidance on implementing NWRM.

 Overview of river restoration and dam removal in the United States